sunday-pizza-kitchen/sundaypizzakitchen.com/content/post/2020-09-27/index.md

 ### Blend #3

 Next up is 50% mozzarella and 50% Monterey Jack.
-This blend was to get a better sense of how Montery Jack tastes on a pizza as I truly beleive this is a cheese in the ever elusive [Ponzetti's Pizza](https://www.facebook.com/ponzettis/).
+This blend was to get a better sense of how Monterey Jack tastes on a pizza as I truly believe this is a cheese in the ever elusive [Ponzetti's Pizza](https://www.facebook.com/ponzettis/).

 Out of the oven: